Dec 28, 2016

 *Testing a natural draft furnace heat exchanger cell.

-• Furnace BTU over sized for the house (will cause excessive corrosion & premature failure)
+• Oversized furnace BTU for the home (causes excessive corrosion and premature failure).

-• Furnaces that run during home construction or remodeling process’s. (out-gassing from building materials)
+• Furnaces running during home construction or remodeling (exposure to out-gassing materials).

 Thermal Fatigue – Crack Initiation

-Furnaces fail for a number of reasons.
-Improper installations, lack of sufficient combustion air, a deficiency in return air, over firing of burners, improper venting, humidity, dirty air filter, old age, ect…
+Furnaces fail for many reasons: improper installation, lack of combustion air, insufficient return air, over-firing burners, improper venting, humidity, dirty filters, and age.